SAP/cap-operator/website/content/en/docs/usage/deploying-application.md

         backoffLimit: 1
 ```

-> NOTE: The above example is a minimal `CAPApplicationVersion` that may be deployed.
-For more supported configuration and their explanations, see [here](../resources/capapplicationversion).
+> NOTE: The example above is a minimal `CAPApplicationVersion` that can be deployed.
+For a more supported configuration and their explanations, see [here](../resources/capapplicationversion).

-The controller component of the CAP Operator reacts to these objects and creates further resources which constitute a running application:
+The controller component of CAP Operator reacts to these objects and creates further resources, which constitute a running application:

-- Deployment (and service) for the application server with credentials (from secrets) to access BTP services injected as `VCAP_SERVICES` environment variable
+- Deployment (and service) for the application server with credentials (from secrets) to access SAP BTP services injected as `VCAP_SERVICES` environment variable
-- Deployment (and service) for the AppRouter with destination mapping to the application server and subscription server (for the tenant provisioning route)
+- Deployment (and service) for the approuter with destination mapping to the application server and subscription server (for the tenant provisioning route)
 - Job for the version content deployer
-- TLS Certificates for provided domains using either [SAP Gardener cert-management](https://github.com/gardener/cert-management) or [cert-manager.io cert-manager](https://github.com/cert-manager/cert-manager)
+- TLS certificates for the domains provided using either [Gardener cert-management](https://github.com/gardener/cert-management) or [cert-manager.io cert-manager](https://github.com/cert-manager/cert-manager)
-- Istio Gateway resource for the application domains
+- Istio gateway resource for the application domains

-> The content deployer is used to deploy content or configuration to BTP services, before using them.
+> The content deployer is used to deploy content or configuration to SAP BTP services, before using them.

-Once these resources are available, the `CAPApplicationVersion` status changes to `Ready`. **The controller then proceeds to automatically create an object of type `CAPTenant` which corresponds to the tenant of the provider sub-account.** Please see the page on [tenant subscription]({{< ref "/tenant-provisioning.md" >}}) for details on how the `CAPTenant` resource is reconciled.
+Once these resources are available, the `CAPApplicationVersion` status changes to `Ready`. **The controller proceeds to automatically create an object of type `CAPTenant`, which corresponds to the tenant of the provider subaccount.** Please see [tenant subscription]({{< ref "/tenant-provisioning.md" >}}) for details on how the `CAPTenant` resource is reconciled.